saschakala/tattoo-app/README.md

-# TattooApp - A Sinatra Project
+# TattooApp - Sinatra App

 ## Description
 This database was created with the intention of connecting tattoo enthusiasts with the artists who decorate them (because what this world truly needs is one more social media app).